Back to projects

 Role-aware views

-Designed views that support different teams while keeping the same underlying product truth.
+Designed views that support different teams while keeping the same underlying service model.

 Decision 03